 What will you be doing?

 Halloween serves as a reminder that traditions, customs and celebrations are not the same all over the world.
-While there is no denying the influence of the US in particular on popular culture across the globe, the traditions and values of old remain important and prevalent.
+Whilst there is no denying the influence of the US in particular on popular culture across the globe, the traditions and values of old remain important and prevalent.

 So tonight, will you be dressing up like a witch, lighting a candle, covering your house in garlic – or something completely different?
 Whatever it might be – Happy Halloween!